OpenVidu/openvidu-loadtest/README.md

 - `DOWNLOAD_OPENVIDU_LOGS`: whether to download OpenVidu Server and Kurento Media Server logs from the SuT machine or not at the end of the test.
 This includes downloading file `openvidu.log` (output from OpenVidu Server Java process), `errors.log` (error output from Kurento Media Server), `20*.log` (standard output from Kurento Media Server) and `turn_*.log` (coturn server logs).
 All logs will be downloaded through _scp_ thanks to `SERVER_SSH_USER` and `PRIVATE_KEY_PATH` properties, and will be properly stored under `RESULTS_PATH` parent directory.
 Default value = `true`
 - `TCPDUMP_CAPTURE_BEFORE_CONNECT`: whether to start the capture of tcpdump information before connection to a session or after session connection is stable.
 Default value: `true`
 - `TCPDUMP_CAPTURE_TIME`: how long network packet information should be captured in each browser after session is stable (only applies if `REMOTE` is true).
 The `tcpdump` process will always start before connecting to OpenVidu session.
 Then it will run for `TCPDUMP_CAPTURE_TIME` seconds, storing the results in a log file (_tcpdump.pcap_) that will be downloaded to the test node just before terminating the browser's instance.
 If you don't want this information to be collected, just set this property to `0`.
 Default value: `5`
  - `SESSION_AFTER_FULL_CPU`: Session limit after CPU is 100%.
 If the limit is reached, the test will be stopped.
-Default value = 2.
+Default value = 0.
  - `SECONDS_WITH_ALL_SESSIONS_ACTIVE`: Time that sessions will be active after max Session limit.
-Default value = 600
+Default value = 0
+- `CPU_USAGE_LIMIT`: Limit of the CPU usage, the test will stop when the CPU_USAGE_LIMIT is reached.
+(ONLY VALID FOR OPENVIDU CE).
+Default 100.0
+- `SECONDS_WAIT_BETWEEN_BROWSER`: Time that the app will wait between launching browsers and connect to the session (recommended if your use case is a load test of a single session).
+Default value = 0

 ## Results format